MetaVR Visuals in UAS Simulation

 MetaVR™ is one of the largest suppliers of unmanned aerial system (UAS) commercial licensed 3D visualization software for the US military with well over 1,000 active VRSG licenses in the field.
 Much of this installed base is through the Multiple Unified Simulation Environment / Air Force Synthetic Environment for Reconnaissance and Surveillance (MUSE/AFSERS) simulation system, which is used at the UAV training center at Fort Huachuca and other training sites.
 VRSG drives the visuals for MUSE/AFSERS, which is the primary UAS training and simulation system used in the Department of Defense for command- and staff-level joint services training.

 MetaVR visual systems are used in multiple UAS programs, including the embedded Shadow Crew Trainer Universal Ground Control Station (and older One System Ground Control Station) which is used for training Shadow TUAS, Hunter, Aerosonde, and Gray Eagle unmanned aerial systems.
-Insitu, Inc. uses 34 MetaVR VRSG licenses for simulation training of one of its Unmanned Aerial Systems (UAS).
+Insitu, Inc. uses over 30 MetaVR VRSG licenses for simulation training of two of its Unmanned Aerial Systems (UAS).
 Aurora Flight Sciences uses VRSG to simulate its Orion UAS and Chandler May uses VRSG to simulate ISR functions of its Fury 1500.
-At its Prescott, AZ, campus, Embry-Riddle Aeronautical University (ERAU) uses VRSG in its UAS simulation and training lab, which opened in autumn 2012.
+At its Prescott, AZ, campus, Embry-Riddle Aeronautical University (ERAU) has used VRSG in its UAS simulation and training lab since 2012.
+The Daytona Beach campus of ERAU recently purchased VRSG licenses for its UAS lab as well.

 VRSG can be configured to simulate a UAS in a variety of ways.
 These configurations range from using VRSG's internal camera payload model in which the telemetry of the simulated UAV is provided by a DIS or HLA entity, to fully integrated applications such as the MUSE UAV tactical trainer.